ABB ALP-44: New Jersey Transit

 New Jersey Transit acquired 32 ALP-44s for use on its electric railway lines.
 The first fifteen, numbered 4400–4414 and designated ALP-44O (Original), were delivered in 1990 (prototypes 4400 and 4401 in late 1989).
 Five additional units, numbered 4415–4419 and designated ALP-44E (Extended), were delivered in 1995.
 The final 12 locomotives, numbered 4420–4431 and designated ALP-44M (Microprocessor), were delivered in 1996 for the new Midtown Direct service.

 NJT's ALP-44s were to be overhauled for a cost of $2 million during a two-year period by Philadelphia-based Interfleet Technology.
 A car builder had not yet been selected to carry out the overhaul.
 However, by June 2009, NJT decided that it would be more efficient (economically and physically) to replace the ALP-44s rather than overhaul them, and exercised an option of 9 additional ALP-46A's to enable the replacement to take place.

 By late 2011, all NJ Transit ALP-44 O, E, and M locomotives had been retired, having been replaced by the ALP-46 and ALP-46A locomotives.
 The exceptions were units 4405, 4407, and 4409, which were assigned to the Atlantic City Express Service (ACES); however, these remaining units were also placed into retirement with the cancellation of ACES service in early 2012.
 Units 4402, 4403, 4408, and 4410 were leased by Amtrak for work train service through the Hudson River tunnels for a period of time during summer 2011, but were returned.

 During 2012, most NJ Transit ALP-44s were prepared for storage in groups of at most five at a time.
 This work included the removal of pantographs and having the cab windows covered with steel plating.
 These units were then moved to Port Morris Yard and the Lackawanna Cut-Off stub track for storage in Stanhope, New Jersey, where they are now stored, awaiting to be sold off.
 Four ALP-44M units numbered 4421, 4424, 4429, and 4430, remained stored at the Meadowlands Maintenance Complex; in July 2023, one of the units (4424) was donated by NJ Transit to the United Railroad Historical Society of New Jersey (URHS) in Boonton, NJ.

+In early 2026, NJ Transit started to scrap the units stored on the Lackawanna Cut-Off stub track after putting the remaining 31 units for sale in the fall of 2025, including the three remaining units at the Meadowlands Maintenance Complex.
+The units on the cut-off and at the MMC were scrapped by March 2026.